-- Community Learning - which provides additional support for learners with diverse needs to gain qualifications up to certificate III level.
+- Skilling Queenslanders for Work - which provides additional support for learners with diverse needs to gain qualifications up to certificate III level.

 - Certificate 3 Guarantee - which provides a government subsidy to allow eligible Queenslanders to obtain their first post-school certificate III level qualification.

 - User Choice - which enables apprentices and trainees to access a language, literacy and numeracy program to improve their foundation skills while they complete their vocational qualification.